mikhama/presentation-tensorflowjs/README.md

 In the world of data science, Python is very popular, and it is a primary language for TensorFlow.
 But TensorFlow works with many others programming languages, such as Java, C, Swift, Go, and of course JavaScript.

-It can run on multiple CPUs and GPUs and is available on 64-bit Linux, macOS, Windows, and mobile computing platforms including Android and iOS.
+It can run on multiple CPUs and GPUs and is available on 64-bit Windows, macOS, Linux and mobile computing platforms including Android and iOS.

 ## And what about TensorFlow.js?